rjvirus/limehome_react/README.md

 3. Searching possible for a particular property by name or country
 4. Multiple Image Viewer with caching also implemented for better User Experience
 5. Pagination to navigate through the properties
+6. Due to time constraints, pageLimit added in config.json (configurable) and not implemented in UI, which is default to 16 per page.

 ![image](https://user-images.githubusercontent.com/21171567/145476609-b2ad8959-6a9f-43d0-ba07-8c6a7d872892.png)